theRealAph/ScopeLocals/README.md

 Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
-An extent-local-local variable provides a way to do this: set it once, invoke a method, and somwhere deep in the call stack, test again to see if the thread-local variable is set.
+An extent-local-local variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, test again to see if the thread-local variable is set.
 More elaborately, you might need the extent local variable to be a recursion counter.